 Since foam board can also act as both an insulator and a vapor barrier for your mobile home it’s ideal to install under your flooring.

 Disadvantages of Foam

 Fire is probably the biggest disadvantage of foam board insulation and meeting your local fire protection codes may be bothersome.
 Foam is fairly hard to ignite, but once it catches it emits a dense smoke and toxic gases.
-However, some manufactures spray the foam with fire retardant.
+However, some manufacturers spray the foam with fire retardant.
 You’ll want to research your local codes.

 Three Common Types of Rigid Foam Insulation

 The three most common types of foam board are made of polystyrene, polyisocyanurate, and polyurethane.
-All are petroleum based products.
+All are petroleum-based products.

 Rigid foam can be used in walls, roofs, and foundations, for retrofits or new construction.
 Most varieties of foam have a higher R-value per inch than fiberglass, cotton, or cellulose.
 (Green Building Advisor)